carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <blockquote>
   <p>
-    I have decided that I will not replace &#8220;-u&#8221; (or the equivalent &#8220;&#8211;local-user&#8221;) by &#8220;&#8211;default-key&#8221; in Enigmail.
+    I have decided that I will not replace "-u" (or the equivalent "--local-user") by "--default-key" in Enigmail.
 Here is why:
   </p>

   <p>
-    If a user specified local-user in gpg.conf, then use of &#8220;-u&#8221; in Enigmail will lead to the key being signed by both keys.
-This is what some users (especially companies) want, expect from Enigmail, and know that it&#8217;s been supported for the last 10 years.
-Using &#8211;default-key will break this; in other words, gpg.conf will &#8220;win&#8221; over Enigmail.
+    If a user specified local-user in gpg.conf, then use of "-u" in Enigmail will lead to the key being signed by both keys.
+This is what some users (especially companies) want, expect from Enigmail, and know that it's been supported for the last 10 years.
+Using --default-key will break this; in other words, gpg.conf will "win" over Enigmail.
   </p>

   <p>
-    The requirement to a specific subkey for signing is by far less common, and average users don&#8217;t need to do this.
+    The requirement to a specific subkey for signing is by far less common, and average users don't need to do this.
   </p>

 </blockquote>

 <p>
-  We can see what&#8217;s going on by using an old Unix trick: make a gpg2 &#8220;binary&#8221; that is a shell script and put it before the real gpg2 binary in the <code>$PATH</code>:
+  We can see what's going on by using an old Unix trick: make a gpg2 "binary" that is a shell script and put it before the real gpg2 binary in the <code>$PATH</code>:
 </p>